nicolello-dev/WebexLib/README.md

 # Installation

+### From the chrome web store

+I sent the extension to review on the 20/9, it should be available within a few weeks.
+In the meantime, you can install it from source with the below method.

 ### From source

 1. Download the source code through git via `git clone https://github.com/nicolello-dev/WebexLib.git`(recommended) or download as zip (and unzip) through the `Download as zip` button under `code` atop the page (NOT recommended).